Trisomy X: Physiological

 Minor skeletal and craniofacial anomalies are associated with trisomy X. Subtle dysmorphisms seen in some females with trisomy X include hypertelorism (wide-spaced eyes), epicanthic folds (an additional fold of skin in the corners of the eyes), and upslanting palpebral fissures (the opening between the eyelids).
 These differences are usually minor and do not impact the daily lives of girls and women with the condition.
 Other skeletal anomalies associated with trisomy X include clinodactyly (incurved little fingers), radioulnar synostosis (the fusion of the long bones in the forearm), flat feet, and hyper-extensible joints.
 These findings are not unique to trisomy X, but rather are seen in sex chromosome aneuploidy disorders as a whole.

 Severe internal disease is rare in trisomy X. Genitourinary conditions are more common than in the general population, particularly kidney and ovary malformations.
-One study found that the autoimmune disorders lupus and Sjögren syndrome are more common in trisomy X than in the general population.
+The autoimmune disease SLE is more common in women than men by a factor of 9 and the risk is further exacerbated in Trisomy X by a factor of approximately 2.5.
+According to one study Sjögren syndrome is also more common in trisomy X than in the general population.
 Conditions such as sleep apnea, asthma, scoliosis, and hip dysplasia have also been linked to sex chromosome aneuploidies as a whole, including trisomy X. Although heart defects are common in pentasomy X, they are no more frequent in trisomy X than the general population.

 Puberty starts around the expected age and progresses as normal.
-Fertility is normal when not complicated by early menopause; a large population study found women with 47,XXX karyotypes to average 1.9 lifetime pregnancies, compared to 2.3 for women with "normal" 46,XX karyotypes, and to be no more likely to miscarry.
-Premature ovarian failure (POF), or early menopause, is a known complication of trisomy X. Premature ovarian failure is defined as menopause before the age of 40; in the general population, 1 in 100 women experience menopause before this age, 1 in 1,000 before age 30, and 1 in 10,000 before age 20.
-Amongst women with POF, 3% have trisomy X, compared to 1 in 1,000 in the general population.
-The average age of menopause for women with trisomy X is 45 years, compared to 50 years for women with 46,XX karyotypes.
-POF is more common in women with trisomy X who also have autoimmune disorders.
+Median anti-Müllerian hormone levels are lower, corresponding to a smaller ovarian reserve, menopause begins five years earlier on average, and there is an increased risk of premature ovarian failure (POF).
+Among women with POF Trisomy X is over-represented by a factor of five and those with both trisomy and autoimmune disease are at extra high risk.
+The rate of miscarriage is normal, and fertility has been reported to be either unaffected or somewhat lower than expected.
+IVF and similar interventions are seldom necessary.